 You want to avoid all of that.
 And you don’t want your subscribers to feel frustrated at receiving messages they no longer want (like in that imaginary scenario).

 Thus, you need to provide simple opt-out instructions.
-Your SMS platform makes this easy by automatically removing people who text STOP to opt out from your text list.
+Your SMS platform, like Sender, makes this easy by automatically removing people who text STOP to opt out from your text list.

 So you recognize you need an easy opt-out process, and you know the platform provides an automated way to do it.